ontolex/morph/index.md

 <div class="note">
 - can carry `lexinfo:termElement` (for what?)
 - can consist of other morphs [MP: not in the last version of the diagram; is that intended?]
+[MI: true, this is no longer the case, but LexicalForms can be, using decomp, so I think we cannot restrict it]
 - the model is agnostic as to whether this represents a morpheme or one of its allomorphs, but as a lexical entry
 - grammaticalMeaning: glossing information associated with the morph
 - baseConstraint: (for affixes) contraints on the elements that this morph can be applied to